Further reading

 Using AI helpers

-There are a range of useful AI helpers available that can help solve problems with R. These include ChatGPT, Claude and more.
-These can be useful for debugging, finding solutions to problems, and more.
-However, they it is important to remember that they are not perfect and do not always provide the correct answer.
+There are a range of useful AI helpers available that can help solve problems with R. These include ChatGPT, Gemini, GitHub Copilot and more.
+However, it is important to remember that they are not perfect.
 This can have serious consequences if code provided by an AI helper contains a mistake that ends up affecting the analysis.
 It is therefore very important to both check the code provided by an AI as before you run it and inspect the result it produces to ensure it is reliable.

 You should avoid: